Frequently Asked Questions About Dental Implants

 With proper care, your dental implant retained prosthetic can last two or more decades.
 In fact, most people keep the same dental implant supported tooth replacements for the rest of their lives.
 Other tooth replacement options need to be refitted or replaced every five to ten years.

 Does Implant Placement Surgery Hurt?

 Like any surgical procedure, you should expect some discomfort following dental implant placement.
 However, during the surgery, you will be completely numbed and free from pain, and in some cases, we may also recommend sedation dentistry to improve comfort.
 Following treatment, patients can typically treat pain with over the counter medications and cold compresses applied at twenty minute intervals (20 on/20 off).

-Are Dental Implants Better for Oral & Overall Health?
+Are Dental Implants Good for Overall Oral Health?

 Because dental implants imitate the root structure, they provide the necessary stimulation to maintain jawbone density and gum tissue volume.
 This is ideal for oral health, but it is also important to maintain whole body health.
 For example, when jawbone density and gum tissue volume decreases, the face changes shape and people look older.
 Additionally, patients with traditional tooth replacement options may not be able to consume the wide range of foods necessary for adequate nutrition, which can lead to numerous health concerns.